NochexDevTeam/Woocommerce-API-Widget/nochexapi/readme.txt

 * Customers are sent to the secure Nochex payments pages to make a payment.

 == Changelog ==
+= 3.1 =

+- Removed unused function causing php errors

-= 4 =
+= 3 =

-- Added auto-update functionality
+- Initial release